Sewer & Drain Division

 Protect our Drainage Systems & Natural Resources

 The Stormwater Video (this may take a while to load as it is approximately 30 minutes long) describes stormwater runoff and how it can pollute our waters and how we can make simple changes to reduce this problem.
-Also, check out our Stormwater Page which can be found at the bottom of this page.
+Also, check out the Drainage, Stormwater & Our Natural Resources Page for more information on our reporting requirements to the EPA, Best Management Practices (BMPs) during and after construction and news related to how the Town of Hampton is protecting our Natural resources.